webdataset/webdataset/FAQ.md

 Q: How can I handle the error caused by webdataset attempting to collate `npy` files of different `num_frames` lengths?

-A: This error occurs because webdataset's default collation function tries to create a homogeneous array from `npy` files with varying `num_frames` lengths, leading to a `ValueError`.
-To resolve this, you can specify a custom collation function using the `collation_fn` argument in the `batched` method.
+A: This error occurs because webdataset's default collation function cannot handle `npy` files with varying `num_frames` lengths.
+To resolve this, you can specify a custom collation function that can handle these variations.
 Alternatively, you can set `combine_tensors=False` and `combine_scalars=False` to prevent automatic collation.
-Here’s an example of how to specify a custom collation function:
+Here's how you can specify a custom collation
+function:

 ```python
 def custom_collate_fn(batch):